Could I Be in Perimenopause?

 The Australasian Menopause Society advises that for women aged over 45, clinical signs and symptoms should guide treatment, not blood tests.

 So what should you do?
 Keep a journal of your symptoms and bring that to your health provider.
+Try to track your signs and symptoms for 3 months.
 Make sure they know the current recommendation is to treat based on symptoms, not labs.

 How TCM Can Help